 Lasers dentistry represents an innovative and more precise technology for specific hard and soft tissue applications (teeth and gums).
 When using a dentist specializing in laser technology, experts have found dental patients experience more comfort and less anxiety during their treatments.
 Recent statistics show that only about 6% of all dentists use laser dentistry, and are still relying upon the older turbine drill technology.

-When you become a client of Sunset Oak Dental, you can leave behind the days of being an “anxious dental patient.”
+When you become a patient of Sunset Oak Dental, you can leave behind the days of being an “anxious dental patient.”
 So what makes Dr. Felahy different that most dentists?
 As mentioned earlier, only about 6% of all dentists have invested in the today’s finest dental technology—laser dentistry—and Dr. Felahy and Sunset Oak Dental is one of them.
 In addition to receiving advanced training in laser dentistry, Dr. Felahy is an expert and regular guest lecturer amongst California’s dentists and hygienists as part of his commitment to the dental industry’s continuing education programs.

 With a primary drive to enhance patient experiences, use less anesthesia and allow for quicker recovery times, Dr. Felahy prides himself on being on the leading edge of today’s dental technology.
 This ongoing commitment translates into Sunset Oak Dental’s clients receiving the finest, safest care available, and an added measure of comfort seldom associated with the usual dental experience.